 Dr Anthony Murphy holds a BSc in Psychology, a MSc in Forensic Psychology, and a PhD in Psychology from Middlesex University (London, UK).
 He also holds a PGCert in Research Methods from Middlesex University, and a PGCert in Teaching and Learning in Higher Education from the University of West London (UK).

 Anthony is a member of several Professional Bodies, including the British Psychological Society, the Division of Forensic Psychology, and the Division of Academics, Researchers, and Teachers in Psychology.
-He is a Fellow of the Higher Education Academy (UK) and an Associate Fellow of the British Psychological Society – AFBPsS.
+He is a Senior Fellow of the Higher Education Academy (UK) and an Associate Fellow of the British Psychological Society – AFBPsS.

 His teaching experience include module and course leadership, design, development, validation and successful recruitment to new modules.
 He has taught across introductory psychology, and has led undergraduate modules in: Forensic and Criminological Psychology, Cognitive Psychology, Research Methods (quantitative, qualitative, and mixed methods), Lifespan Psychology, Positive Interventions in Psychology, Developmental Psychopathology, and Abnormal Psychology.